Ashish-CodeJourney/mob-programming-nelkinda/README.md

 For the sake of the exercise numbers above 3 000 won't be handled.

+for 1, 2, 3 we can make a parameterized test

 Here are some useful conversions
 ```
 I  = 1